 [2] Modifying Child Support from an Unallocated Order

 Often times, for tax reasons, the initial dissolution judgment establishes an unallocated alimony and support order, thus combining the child support and alimony into one taxable and tax deductible figure.
 Subsequently, circumstances may arise which require a modification of the child support portion of the unallocated order, including the emancipation of one child, the remarriage of the payee, or a change in custody.
 Modifying the child support portion of an unallocated order is a two-step process.
 Firstly, the court must determine the amount of child support at the time of the original unallocated order and, secondly, must then compare the circumstances from the time of the original order to the present to determine if there is a change in circumstances sufficient to warrant a modification.
 Malpeso v.
 Malpeso, 165 Conn.
 App.
 151 (2016).
-In determining the child support, the court must use the child support guidelines applicable at the time of the order being modified.
+In determining child support, the court must use the child support guidelines applicable at the time of the order being modified.
 Malpeso, 165 Conn.
 App. at 177.
 Failure to determine the child support portion of the award when issuing a modification is improper.
 Gabriel v.
 Gabriel, 159 Conn.
 App.
 805 (2015).

 #Comment Begins